rom-orlovich/my-trainees-management/README.md

 3. **Filter Table's Rows By Name** - Filters the table items by name.
 4. **Autocomplete Search Input** - Suggests a list of results from the server. \
    Infinite scroll: When there are more than 10 possible suggestions, the users can scroll and fetch more suggestions from the server.
-5. **Notifications System** -Notifications display for various user activities.
+5. **Notifications System** - Notifications display for various user activities.
-6. **Users System** - Trainees will be able to log in to their profiles and track their progress.\
+6. **Users System** -
-     Multiple personal trainers will be able to log in and manage their business.
+   - Multiple personal trainers able to log in and manage their business.
+   - Personal trainers can register new trainees to thier system and send them a email to sign up and create thier personal users to track their progress.
+   - Each user type has his role and different permission to access app rescources.
+   - Persistent login system based on rotate refresh token mechanism.

 ## Coming soon:

-2.  **Sort Table's Items By Name** -Table will Sort items by name.
-3.  **Trainee Profile Page** - The page will display all his personal data, programs and his subscription status.
+1.  **Trainee Profile Page** - The page will display all his personal data, programs and his subscription status.
-4.  **Additional System Data** - Nutrition program's progress, financial system and suppliers.
+2.  **Additional System Data** - Nutrition program's progress, financial system and suppliers.

-6.  **Statistics Page** - Personal trainers will have a graphical overview of their business.
+3.  **Statistics Page** - Personal trainers will have a graphical overview of their business.